corkami/pocs/readme.txt

  **. relocsstripped.exe       a PE using relocations even if RELOCS_STRIPPED is set **. relocsstripped64.exe     PE32+ version

+DataDirectory 6: Debug
+ *.. debug.exe                a PE with a Debug Directory (and missing symbols)

+DataDirectory 7: Architecture/Copyright
+ *.. copyright.exe            a PE with an Architecture DataDirectory entry used for Copyright/Description

 DataDirectory 9: Thread local storage
  *.. tls.exe                  standard Thread Local Storage callbacks *.. tls64.exe                standard Thread Local Storage callbacks in 64 bits